 If/when the “green light” is given, certified gluten-free purity protocol oats should be introduced slowly in small amounts, ¼ cup to 1/3 cup initially and, if tolerated, no more than ¾ cup should be consumed daily.
 Historically, gluten-free experts have stated that most gluten-free individuals can safely consume purity protocol oats, which have also been certified gluten free.

-If you’re an oat lover, this cookbook is you, but know that it’s not simply a book of recipes for breakfast oatmeal and treats.
+If you’re an oat lover, this cookbook is for you, but know that it’s not simply a book of recipes for breakfast oatmeal and treats.
 While there are definitely plenty of breakfast and sweet recipes along the lines you’d expect, there are also many delightful surprises in this cookbook.
-Here’s a mix of both that caught my eye.
+Here are examples from both categories that caught my eye.

 Creamy Cashew-Oat Cream Cheese ~ I recently fell in love with Cashew Cream and Cashew Cream Cheese and this recipe seems like a great variation!

 DIY Oat Chez Powder ~ While I initially read that third word as the French word for “home,” this is Kathy’s vegan “cheese” powder that makes instant cheese sauce for Mac and Cheez (yes, her recipe for that is also in this book!) or veggies, a cheesy boost for soup, and more.